 We will set Western Water's return on equity at 4.5 per cent per annum (in real terms, after tax).
-This level reflects the rate of return a 'Standard' business would receive under the PREMO incentive mechanism, and is similar to the rate set in recent regulatory decisions for the water sector.
+This level is similar to the rate allowed for Western Water at its most recent price review (2013), and reflects the rate of return a 'Standard' business would receive under the PREMO incentive mechanism.
+It is also similar to the rate set in recent regulatory decisions for the water sector.
 Western Water is not required to self-assess and give itself a PREMO rating.